Two people sitting in front of a computer and pointing at the screen

 Current students should refer to this guide to ensure that they are meeting their program requirements.

-It is the responsibility of each student to understand and observe all procedures and requirements set by the School of Electrical, Computer and Energy Engineering, Graduate College, International Students and Scholar Center, and University Registrar Services.
+It is the responsibility of each student to understand and observe all procedures and requirements set by the School of Electrical, Computer and Energy Engineering, Graduate CollegeInternational Students and Scholar Center, and University Registrar Services.
 If you have any questions about these requirements, please speak to your assigned academic advisor.

-See also the ASU graduate policies.
+Also see the ASU graduate policies.

-Graduate curricular practical training and internship information
+Curricular practical training (CPT) and internship information

-Skill verification letter
+Skill verification letter process

-This page contains information about how to request a letter from an instructor verifying the skills that you’ve learned in the course of your education.
+Learn how to request a letter from an instructor verifying the skills that you’ve learned in the course of your education.

 MSE portfolio guide and three-year course plans

-As of the spring 2023 semester, the EE MSE program no longer requires a written comprehensive exam as the culminating event.
+As of the spring 2023 semester, the electrical engineering MSE program no longer requires a written comprehensive exam as the culminating event.
 Students are now required to complete a portfolio based on seminar attendance.
-Students are required to attend seminars hosted by the department in the last semester of their program, answer questions on the seminars, and show proof of attendance.
-Through answering questions about the seminar, students will demonstrate a knowledge and understanding of the topics presented, how it relates to what they have learned in the program, and how they might use this knowledge in the future.
+Students are required to attend seminars hosted by the department in the last semester of their program, answer questions on the seminars and show proof of attendance.

-Please refer to the document below for information about the MSE Portfolio.
+Please refer to the document below for information about the MSE portfolio.

-Download the MSE Portfolio guide
+Download the MSE portfolio guide

 We have compiled a listing of graduate classes in electrical engineering to be offered over a period of about three years.
 It is useful for preparing the plan of study (iPOS) for graduate students and planning your technical electives for undergraduate students.
 The listings show all of the classes by area, which is also needed in preparation of the iPOS.
 Tempe campus offerings and online offerings are shown separately.
 These plans are subject to change and are not guaranteed.